bytebase/bytebase.com-old/content/blog/1-9-0-new-features.md

 ## Summary

 It’s already Dec.
-2022, and we still have two releases left.
-Except for the team building last month, we have maintained a steady two-week delivery rhythm this year.
-Naturally, the remaining two releases will be delivered on time (just in time for my turn to be the release manager again).
+2022, except for the team building last month, we have maintained a steady two-week delivery rhythm this year.

 Looking back at the roadmap I set for Bytebase at the beginning of this year, I think we are mostly on track.
 There are some regrets, but there are also a lot of surprises from the team and our users.